 The Smart Girl: She's easily the smartest one in the four-girl clique that is her, Minori, Akira, and Sae.
 In fact, at one point, Sae invited Kurea over to help them study.

-Taunt Backfire: Sae tries to goad her by bringing up the maid-beauty salon her class would be doing for the culture festival and by telling her to enjoy dressing up as a maid.
+Taunt Backfire: Sae tries to goad her by bringing up the maid beauty salon her class would be doing for the culture festival and by telling her to enjoy dressing up as a maid.
 Kurea thanks Sae and tells her she will enjoy it, and Sae belatedly remembers that Kurea likes that sort of stuff, and was even the one who came up with the idea.

 Vitriolic Best Buds: With Akira.
 Thanks to their almost dyametrically opposite personalities, the two tend to argue a lot, but they're very good friends.